 In Use

-this is an upcoming stage for North Point Parking Lot
+this is an upcoming stage for North Point Revetment and Parking Lot

 Seconding the thoughts on additional bike, scooter, etc parking for people not driving - there's no transit service, so it feels like we're artificially limiting beach visitors to the small number of vehicles that can fit in the LMD parking lots or people who are able to walk from the Northpoint area up the bluffs.